Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Open Problems and Research Directions

 \textbf{RLAIF (reinforcement learning with AI feedback)} in language (like using GPT-4 to critique model outputs instead of humans) has shown promising results, albeit needing careful calibration.

-\textbf{Off-policy feedback utilization}: Some works (like \cite{li2024kto}) exploit existing signals (e.g., user ``likes'' from platforms) instead of actively querying, which is a form of using passive feedback.
-We might incorporate such signals as a starting point, then actively query only on areas where those signals are absent or ambiguous.
+\textbf{Off-policy feedback utilization}: Some works, such as Diffusion-KTO \cite{li2024kto}, exploit existing signals such as user ``likes'' instead of actively querying.
+Such passive feedback can provide a starting point, with active queries reserved for areas where the signals are absent or ambiguous.

-\textit{How can we ensure a diffusion model remains safely aligned even when faced with adversarial or out-of-distribution prompts that try to circumvent its safety measures?} Many models can be tricked into producing disallowed content with carefully phrased prompts (e.g., role-play scenarios, obfuscated language).
-Unlike classification tasks, where adversarial examples are pixel-level perturbations, here the adversary is a user choosing a clever prompt.
-The challenge is to build a \textbf{robust safety mechanism} into the model that is hard to bypass.
+\textit{How can a diffusion model remain safely aligned under adversarial or OOD prompts that attempt to circumvent safety measures?} Many models can be induced to produce disallowed content with carefully phrased prompts, including role-play scenarios or obfuscated language.
+Unlike classification tasks, where adversarial examples are often pixel-level perturbations, the adversary here is a user choosing a prompt.
+The challenge is to build a \textbf{robust safety mechanism} that is difficult to bypass.

-\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Defining Adversarial Prompts}: The space of ``attacks'' (prompt incantations to get bad content) is huge and creative.
-We need to anticipate or generate representative samples of such prompts. \item \textbf{Balancing Content Filtering vs. Generation}: The model should not become overly sensitive and refuse normal requests (false positives), but also not be easily tricked (false negatives of the filter). \item \textbf{Integration of Filtering Mechanisms}: There are external approaches, e.g., run a prompt through a separate filter or run the output through a safety classifier.
-But integrating this into the model’s alignment (possibly via RL or fine-tuning) is non-trivial. \item \textbf{Testing Robustness}: We need a systematic way to evaluate safety beyond the usual prompt lists.
-Possibly using red-teaming, where we or a hired group tries to find exploits. \end{itemize}
+\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Defining Adversarial Prompts}: The space of prompt attacks is large and open-ended.
+Evaluation requires representative samples of such prompts. \item \textbf{Balancing Content Filtering vs. Generation}: The model should not become overly sensitive and refuse normal requests (false positives), but also not be easily tricked (false negatives of the filter). \item \textbf{Integration of Filtering Mechanisms}: External approaches can filter prompts or run outputs through a safety classifier, but integrating these mechanisms into model alignment through RL or fine-tuning is non-trivial. \item \textbf{Testing Robustness}: Safety evaluation needs to go beyond static prompt lists, for example through red-team evaluations that actively search for failures. \end{itemize}

 \paragraph{Related Work:}